 If the answer is yes, for any number of their formulations you should also ask if they make those publicly available.
 Again, proprietary is often used when this question is asked and that should be a red flag for any pet owner or pet store owner.

-Digestibility studies or testing involves feeding a predetermined amount of the formula being tested to several dogs for 14 days.
-Then the stool is collected and analyzed to determine the percentage of macronutrients and micronutrients absorbed compared to what was fed.
+To assess digestibility, researchers feed a predetermined amount of the formula under study to several dogs for 14 days.
+Subsequently, they collect and analyze the stool to determine the percentage of absorbed macronutrients and micronutrients in comparison to the amount that was fed.
 This process does not involve any invasive procedures, inhumane conditions, or otherwise harm to the animal.
 Again, most of the companies we asked either refused to answer, claimed the information was proprietary, or indicated they do not perform this test.
-So in short, this means companies who don’t perform digestibility trials have no idea what the actual calorie content or digestibility of their food is – meaning that your pet is ultimately the one being experimented on.
+In short, companies that do not conduct digestibility trials remain unaware of the actual calorie content or digestibility of their food, which ultimately makes your pet the subject of experimentation.

 Keep in mind that digestibility and typical nutrient analysis mean nothing without the other.
 Digestibility shows the amount of nutrients absorbed.
 The analysis shows the amount of nutrients contained within a product.